-From blizzards to tornadoes, US braces for wild weather week
+Massive US storm brings tornadoes to South, blizzard threat

 Portions of Interstate 90 and Interstate 29 through South Dakota were expected to be closed by mid-morning Tuesday due to “freezing rain, substantial snow totals, low visibility, drifting snow and high winds,” the state’s Department of Transportation said.
 Secondary highways will likely become “impassable,” it said.

-Those farther south in Texas and Louisiana could get heavy rains with flash flooding, hail and tornadoes by Tuesday, the National Weather Service said.
-The storm was forecast to continue southeast into Florida later in the week.
+In Texas, at least two tornadoes were spotted along the front edge of the storm as it headed toward the Dallas-Fort Worth metropolitan area Tuesday morning, though the extent of any damage was not immediately known.

+The severe weather threat continues into Wednesday for Louisiana, Mississippi, Alabama and the Florida Panhandle, according to the Storm Prediction Center in Norman, Oklahoma.

-“It will be a busy week while this system moves across the country,” said Marc Chenard, a meteorologist at the National Weather Service’s headquarters in College Park, Maryland.
+“It will be a busy week while this system moves across the country,” said Marc Chenard, a meteorologist at the weather service’s headquarters in College Park, Maryland.

 The weather is part of the same system that dumped heavy snow in the Sierra Nevada over the weekend before moving east.